 Overview of the world's major religions as to classification, history and doctrines, and comparison with biblical Christianity.
 The study includes the origin of the concept of religion and its universality, philosophy and principle characteristics.
-Emphasis is placed on the dominant religion of the student's particular EDGE study site.
 Prerequisite: TH 203.

 IS 327 Islam and Christianity